atruelove/AppStoreCrawlers/README.md

 - Firefox
 - Firefox WebDriver

 I've also got copies of test programs and test data here, including test material from when I was using Scrapy instead of Selenium.
 These test materials will not be updated.
+For now, the files that are being worked on are:

+- SeleniumCrawler.py
+- Selenium App Reviews